kittengineering/Omgevingsmonitor_Software/README.md

 ## ❓ Description
 This project is using the MJS PCB in combination with the added environment measurement PCB.

+The final product will include these functions:

+**Environment monitoring**
+- Microphone measurements.
+- Humidity temperature measurements.
+- VOC measurements.
+- PM, NOx, VOC, RH & T measurements (Optional sensor upgrade).

+**Communication**
+- WiFi communication
+- Sending the sensor and gps data to the sensor community server.
+- Webpage to set parameters.
+- Low power capabilities.

+**Other**
+- LED indication for Status, dB and VOC.

 ## ⚙️ Installation
 Make sure you have the following installed:
 - STM32CubeIDE
-- STM32PowerMonitor -> For debugging purposes.
+- STM32CuberMonitor-Power -> For debugging purposes.

 Make sure the library paths link to your repository files.

 In STM32CubeIDE change the paths under:
 - Project -> Properties -> C/C++ General -> Paths and Symbols
+- Repository default installation location: C:Users/YOURUSERNAME/STM32Cube/Repository.

 ## 📗 Usage
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+~~Use examples liberally, and show the expected output if you can.
+It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.~~

 ## ✅ Roadmap
 - [x] **Utilities**